NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_spv_extremes/doc/stc_spv_extremes.rst

 independent events if they are separated by at least 20 consecutive days below the 80th percentile.

+Models often show a different SSW seasonality compared to reanalysis (Ayarzaguena et al. 2020), and may vary in their simulation of tropospheric circulation/surface patterns both preceding and following extreme stratospheric events (Ayarzaguena et al. 2020).
+Models with low model lids (>1 hPa in pressure) may show less persistent downward coupling than models with higher model lids (Charlton-Perez et al. 2013).
+SSWs and their precursor patterns and impacts have been heavily studied (Baldwin et al. 2022), but VIs less so (Limpasuvan et al. 2005).

+This POD makes three kinds of figures from provided model data:

+- Barplots showing the frequency of events by month over the input period
+- Pressure versus lag contour plots of polar cap geopotential height anomalies, composited around all detected SSWs and VI events.
+These types of plots are sometimes referred to ``dripping paint`` plots in the scientific literature.
+- Polar stereographic maps of surface air temperature and 500 hPa geopotential height anomalies averaged over the 30 days before and after all detected SSW and VI events.

+Additionally, the POD outputs text files of the detected SSW and VI event dates in each hemisphere.
+These plots are made for both hemispheres, and require at least one event to be detected in order for the POD to create the figure.

 Version & Contact info
 ----------------------